(syllabus and calendar)

 }

-10. True or false: if you write a switch in which two cases test for the same constant value, a runtime error will result.
+11. If you write a switch in which two cases test for the same constant value, will you get a runtime error or a compiler error?